 As part of the Scottish Government's requirement for the IJB to report regularly on its Remobilisation Plan, management recognised the ability to link this plan to the Strategic Commissioning Plan's ('SCP') objectives.
 As part of this, management have been able to report progress on both the SCP's objectives and the Remobilisation Plan.
-Management remain committed to aligning the completion of fourth Remobilisation Plan with the SCP.
 Management report to public and members of the Board its progress on the SCP through its Annual Performance Report.